Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Details on the MLP-based models and the attention-based models

 The one hidden-layer MLP model used in our experiments has 8,192 hidden units, exactly following~\cite{jabri2016revisiting}.
 It contains a batch normalization layer before ReLU, and a dropout layer after ReLU.
 We set the dropout rate to be 0.5.

-The input to the model is the concatenated features of images, questions, and answers.
+The input to the model is the concatenated features of images, questions, and answers, as shown in Fig.~\ref{f_mlp}.
 We change all characters to lowercases and all integer numbers within $[0, 10]$ to words before computing \textsc{word2vec}.
 We perform $\ell_2$ normalization to features of each information before concatenation.